splunk/public-o11y-docs/incident-intelligence/ingest-alerts/ingest-alerts.rst

         * To create a detector for a browser test, see :ref:`detector-browser-test`.
         * To create a detector for an uptime test, see :ref:`uptime-detector`.

+   * - Splunk Enterprise and Splunk Cloud Platform
+     - See :ref:`ii-ingest-splunk-itsi-alerts`.

 .. raw:: html

    <embed>